Stewed prunes are so delicious. Cooking softens them, and they end up swimming in the most delicious syrup.

 - Bring to a boil (this will likely take about 5 minutes).
 Gently stir again, then lower the heat to medium-low, cover, and simmer for 15 minutes, until the prunes are soft and swimming in syrup.

-- Transfer the stewed prunes to a heat-proof glass storage container.
+- Transfer the prunes to a heat-proof glass storage container.
 Cool to room temperature, about 15 minutes, then cover and refrigerate for at least 1 hour.
 This allows the syrup to thicken and flavors to develop.
 Serve alone as dessert, or spoon on top of plain Greek yogurt.

 Notes